What Is a Mobile App Development Tool

 What are the top things to look for while you’re surveying all of the top mobile app development tools out there?
 We probably can’t say this enough, but it all depends on your end-goal.

 We like to look at it as a mix of price, function and output.
+To help you select the most relevant tools, we developed a scoring system based on these measurement factors:

 Mobile App Development Tools Review: Our Criteria

-- Price: We’ll rank and compare pricing per tool.
+We’ll rank and compare pricing per tool.
 Here overall affordability of the tool will influence the final mobile app development tool score.

-- Function: Assessing type of platforms, features, flexibility and usability, this part of the scoring system has more to do with the overall tool experience.
+Assessing type of platforms, features, flexibility and usability, this part of the scoring system has more to do with the overall tool experience.

-- Output: The final component of the mobile app development tool scoring system is all about the end product.
+The final component of the mobile app development tool scoring system is all about the end product.
 Here we’ll review some of the brands each tool has worked with, and report on things like reviews by other developers, as well as design.

 Reviewing Some Mobile App Development Tools That Are Open Source